Puyodead1/discord-redbox-lookup-app/README.md

 ## Database File

-The database file is too large to be in Git, you can download it here: https://pixeldrain.com/u/kuaeiux7
+The database file is too large to be in Git, you can download it from the [rbnextcloud](https://rbnextcloud.mooo.com/s/Ft9ZxWaAP7jxnmL/download?path=%2FData&files=bot_database.7z)